Collaboration with Denver Black Pages and Black Business Initiative Held at The Cube

 Jones also invited guests to learn more about Stapleton’s Business Now offerings and amenities, as well Stapleton as a diverse and welcoming community for residents from all walks of life.
 She also had the pleasure of awarding the evening’s drawing prize (a Business Now cell phone battery pack) to attendee DeVante Mathis of Right Now Real Estate.

 Jeannie Davis, award-winning author and president of Now Hear This, Inc., moderated the panel discussion, which featured Dexter Nash, CEO and Principal of Human Resource Alliance, Inc., April Denmon, real estate expert and owner of Denmon Realty, and Samantha Halliburton, Esq., attorney and member of Denver’s Halliburton Law Firm.

 Each shared their professional experiences and perspectives, and spoke about the importance of being 100% there for customers and clients, as well as the value of a solid work-life balance.
 Guests were also provided an opportunity to ask questions and debate the pros and cons of business-to-business discounts and pro-bono work, as well as what it takes to correct mistakes and maintain a loyal client base.

-“I’m, once again, appreciative of Forest City’s’ support of the Denver Black Pages and the Black Business Initiative,” said Ladd.
+“I’m, once again, appreciative of Forest City’s (now Brookfield Properties) support of the Denver Black Pages and the Black Business Initiative,” said Ladd.
 “Tonight was such a success and our partnership with them has been rewarding for us, and for this community.
 I’m encouraged by their appreciation of what we’re trying to build in this community and their commitment to Black businesses in general.”